apollographql/runtime-testing-framework/docs/src/index.md

 **User Documentation** covers both how to make use of the `rtf` CLI for running existing Test Plans (such as those found in the [rtf-morgue][1] repo) and how to write your own Test Plans.

-**Develop Documentation** covers details on the internal design of RTF and how to work within the [runtime-testing-framework][0] repo.
+**Developer Documentation** covers details on the internal design of RTF and how to work within the [runtime-testing-framework][0] repo.

 ### Where do I ask for help if I am stuck?